 Vadzim Smok is a project coordinator and analyst at the Ostrogorski Centre.
 Originally from Hrodna, he currently resides in Minsk.
 Vadzim holds a BA and an MA in Political Science from European Humanities University in Vilnius, Lithuania.
-His main research interests cover comparative politics, political institutions and local and regional politics.

 Languages: Russian, English, Belarusian.

 Paula Borowska is an analyst at the Ostrogorski Centre.
 She was born in Bialystok and studied at the University of Gdansk and the University of Bologna where she obtained an MA in Eastern European studies.
 Paula also completed an internship at the Centre for Eastern Studies Studies in Warsaw where her work primarily focused on Belarus.

 Areas of expertise: national minorities, borderlands studies, religious studies, Belarus-Poland relations.

 Volha Charnysh is an analyst at the Ostrogorski Centre.
 She is a PhD Candidate in Government at Harvard University.
 Her research explores how ideas, identity and culture shape patterns of political attitudes and behaviour within and across states.
 Her dissertation focuses on the long-term effects of forced migration in the wake of WWII on economic and political development in Europe.
 Volha comes from Hrodna, Belarus.
 Her web site is charnysh.net.

 Areas of expertise: identity politics, migration, historical legacies, ethnic conflict, framing effects, Eastern Europe.

 Languages: Belarusian, Russian, English, German, Polish.